Ian Eagle: Later television and radio career

-Eagle also serves as the voice-over host of NBA Action replaced Spero Dedes in 2005 and previously, NBA Jam.
+Eagle also serves as the voice-over host of NBA Action replacing Spero Dedes in 2005 and previously, NBA Jam.
 In 2013, he called the international telecasts of the 2013 NBA Finals alongside Jim Spanarkel, his partner on Nets broadcasts on YES.

 Prior to the 2019-20 NBA season, it was announced that as a replacement to the recently eliminated "Players Only" broadcasts which occurred on Tuesday nights beginning during the second half of the season, TNT would instate a more traditional broadcast format to their Tuesday Night slate of games.
 Eagle was announced to be one of the play-by-play announcers to the weekly scheduled doubleheader, along with Brewers announcer Brian Anderson.
 Eagle was partnered with either Stan Van Gundy or Jim Jackson.

 In October 2022, it was announced that Eagle would succeed Jim Nantz as the lead play-by-play announcer for CBS and TNT Sports' coverage of the NCAA Tournament starting in 2024.

-Following TNT's loss of NBA rights, Eagle will join Prime Video as a lead play-by-play announcer for the streaming service's NBA coverage.
-He will share these duties with Kevin Harlan, but is expected to work the service's conference finals coverage.
+Following TNT's loss of NBA rights, Eagle joined Prime Video as a lead play-by-play announcer for the streaming service's NBA coverage.
+He shares these duties with Kevin Harlan, but is expected to work the service's conference finals coverage.
 Eagle and Harlan will both remain with CBS and TNT for their NFL and college basketball duties.

 Since Eagle pronounces his first name "EYE-un" (instead of the more common "EE-an"), he has often admitted that life was easier prior to the 1986 release of the movie Iron Eagle.
 In fact, many callers (including prominent sports figures) continue to call him "Iron Eagle"—much to his chagrin.